unibas-tilics/tilics-admin/article-drafts-20190307/article-0-13.md

 ## Optional text
-While it is crucial for computer systems to relay on a clearly defined set of operators, the authors believe that human languages would also benefit from more precise terms.
+While it is crucial for computer systems to rely on a clearly defined set of operators, the authors believe that human languages would also benefit from more precise terms.